 2018 has been a remarkable summer.
-On the back of the warmest May on record (since 1910) for the UK, we saw the 3rd warmest June (featuring the 2nd warmest daytime maxima) which was also the 5th sunniest and 9th driest (3rd driest for England).
+On the back of the warmest May on record (since 1910) for the UK, we saw the third warmest June (featuring the second warmest daytime maxima) which was also the fifth sunniest and ninth driest (third driest for England).
 The first half of this summer has been the driest on record for the UK.
 Temperatures have remained consistently very warm, with localised regions seeing prolonged and sometimes record-breaking dry spells.
-Were it not for a wet spring, we might have more concerns than we already do about water supplies (with only United Utilities so far issuing a hosepipe ban).
-2018 has yet to see a very hot spell, though that may change in the coming few weeks – climatologically the warmest time of the year (for example, the UK’s record temperature of 38.5°C was set on August 10th 2003).
+Had we gone into this period with less antecedent rainfall, we might have more concerns than we already do about water supplies (with only United Utilities so far issuing a hosepipe ban).
+2018 has yet to see a very hot spell, though that may change in the coming few weeks – climatologically the warmest time of the year (for example, at the time of writing, the UK’s current record temperature of 38.5°C was set on 10 August 2003).

 But will this heatwave be remembered?